JuliaIO/EzXML.jl/docs/src/manual.md

 DOM interfaces
 --------------

-DOM interfaces regard an XML document as a tree of nodes.
+DOM (Document Object Model) interfaces regard an XML document as a tree of nodes.
 There is a root node at the top of a document tree and each node has zero or more child nodes.
 Some nodes (e.g. texts, attributes, etc.) cannot have child nodes.

 For the demonstration purpose, save the next XML in "primates.xml" file.